dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 + Host the Telegram bot on Hugging Face `Spaces`.
 {{< /notice >}}

-Deploying a state-of-the-art (SOTA) GPT language model on a chatbot can be tricky.
+Deploying a state-of-the-art (SOTA) GPT-like language model on a chatbot can be tricky.

-You might wonder how to gain access the GPT model?
+You might wonder how to gain access to the GPT model?
 On which infrastructure should you host the bot and the model?
-Serverless?
+Should I go serverless?
 AWS?
-Kubernetes?
+Kubernetes? 🤒

 *Yada.. yada.. yada..*

-Things get complicated easily and I get it.
+I get it.
+Things get complicated quickly.
 It's definitely not worth going down that rabbit hole if you're only experimenting and toying around.

 {{< figure_resizing src="gpt-aws-kubernetes.jpg">}}

-In this post I will show you how I deploy a SOTA GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot for free.
+In this post, I will show you how I deploy a SOTA GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot.

+For **free**.

-By the end of this blog post you'll have your very own Telegram bot that can query the GPT-J model with any text you send it 👇👇👇
+By the end of this blog post, you'll have your very own Telegram bot that can query the GPT-J model with any text you send it 👇

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}